“Now, explain it to me like I’m a four-year-old.”*

 5) Do not appear unprofessional

-This would encompass everything that would scream ‘unprofessional’ – from the way you dress to the language you use, even during ‘down times’ at work and most especially, during meetings, forums or other interactions with co-workers and Management.
+This would encompass everything that would scream ‘unprofessional’ – from the way you dress to the language you use, even during ‘down times’ at work and ,most especially, during meetings, forums or other interactions with co-workers and Management.

 This point is closely related to #2 above but is also associated with the issue of competence.
-Sometimes, competence is assessed by the quality of feedback given, or the absence thereof.
+Sometimes, competence is assessed by the quality of feedback given or the absence thereof.

-One of my pet peeves, while I was employed, was the feedback other professionals could not be bothered to give.
+One of my pet peeves while I was employed was the feedback other professionals could not be bothered to give.
 Where there is a lack of information, especially between team members or colleagues, frustration levels rise and nothing gets done.
 The mistake often made is that people tend to wait for complete information or favourable responses before informing relevant parties.
 This is always counter-productive.

 If you do not give factual and prompt feedback, you would be perceived as incompetent, very unreliable and by extension, unprofessional.
 This development would not earn you brownie points.
 Remember that perception is important to your career.
 Who do you think your boss is likely to rate highly in a performance review?
-You, who would rather wait until you receive all the facts, or your extremely annoying colleague who gives blow-by-blow account of every project and who consistently supplies clear information and makes suggestions even before he is asked?
+You, who would rather wait until you receive all the facts or your extremely annoying colleague who gives a blow-by-blow account of every project and who consistently supplies clear information and makes suggestions even before he is asked?

 Exactly.